What is Balsamic Vinegar?

 How is Balsamic Vinegar Made?

 Our white balsamic vinegar is also from Modena, Italy.
 Several years ago, chefs began searching for a product with the same characteristics of Balsamic Condimento, but without the same dark colour in order to not discolour the presentation of certain salads or prepared dishes.
+Our white balsamic vinegars undergo the same cooking process as our dark balsamics but is aged in stainless steel vats, not wooden ones, to prevent any flavours or colour development to occur because of contact with wood.
+The result is a crisp, tart vinegar that still carries forth a beautiful sweetness.

 How are the Balsamics Flavoured?

 No sugar or sweetener, artificial flavours, extracts, or thickeners are ever added to our balsamics.
 Our balsamics are flavoured with real ingredients.
 For example, if it is a fruit-flavoured balsamic, real fruit was cooked down with water to concentrate the flavour.
 The strained, concentrated fruit juice is then added to the balsamic.
 Our herb-flavoured balsamics are flavour-infused with real mashed herbs or spices.
 This is then sieved out, although some natural sediment remains.
+Vinegars flavoured with extracts mean they are using the natural oils extracted from the ingredient through expression or maceration, not through chemical processes.

 Is Balsamic Vinegar Healthy?